UniMS/SMS-API/docs/2-migrations-and-models.md

 ## Creating Model and Migration at the same time

-If we create a model, sequelize cli automatically creates associated migration for us.
+If we create a model with sequelize cli, it automatically creates associated migration for us.
 So, in this docs, we are going to create **region model and migration** and we will populate our tables with seeders in the [next docs](https://github.com/UniMS/SMS-API/blob/master/docs/3-seeder.md).

 *In order to follow this docs, you should have already installed the [sequelize-cli](https://github.com/sequelize/cli).*